 Every year, we promise to become smarter spenders and better savers for the months to come.
-Most of us do a good job in budgeting and holding back on leisure expenses in January.
-After that, many fall off the bandwagon.
+Most of us do a good job in budgeting and holding back on leisure expenses in January, with many of us telling ourselves “I want to save money!” and holding off on major purchases for the month.
+After that initial burst of optimism, however, many fall off the bandwagon, with various excuses to spend popping up left and right.

 A frugal lifestyle is challenging for some of us.
 These are usually the people who think controlling their expenses deprives them of the things they’ve always enjoyed, even need.
 They don’t realize this mindset goads them to be lax at managing their money and give in to the urge to spend instead.